SlavnicN/MeinBrain/LogBook/Todo/Weekly.md

-# Week 24 - 28 Mars
+# Week 2 - 5 Mai
 Settlemint
     - [ ] Read about STO/ICO/Tokenized Eniblock
-        - [X] Prepare slides for references

 eSov
     App:
         - [ ] Tool to check security (trail by bits)
         - [ ] Change tx.origin (can be dangerous if a admin use wallet else where than ESOV, the smartcontract could fallback to esov and do stuff)
         - [ ] In file RecoveryFactory, replace external from
             getLegalSelectableAgents() to internal
         - [ ] checkunicity() is external but could be public instead
         - [ ] Find how not to have issue when compile/deploying smartcontract
             with hardhat

+Club Metadev3
+    - [ ] Go through the tickets and precise them
+    - [ ] Define what does the backend here

+Perso
+    - [ ] fix clipboard probleme between VScode and rest
+    - [ ] Install zsh

+# Week 24 - 28 Mars
+    Settlemint
+        - [X] Prepare slides for references

+    eSov
         Crypto
             - [X] Detailed diagram for Mine Researcher
             - [X] Crypto doc